marijnh/Eloquent-JavaScript/10_modules.md

 {{index "Date class", "weekDay module"}}

 The following example module converts between day names and numbers (as returned by `Date`'s `getDay` method).
-It defines a constant which is not part of its interface, and two functions which are.
+It defines a constant that is not part of its interface, and two functions that are.
 It has no dependencies.

 ```
 const names = ["Sunday", "Monday", "Tuesday", "Wednesday",